stephtelolahy/Swift4Demo/readme.md

 -

 ### Codable protocol
-A type that can convert itself into and out of an external representation (Json for example).
+A type that can convert itself into and out of an external representation such as Json.

 - 01codable_A: Basic JSON parsing in Swift
 - 01codable_B: Using CODABLE Protocol